siavava/portfolio/content/projects/trivial/10-campaint.md

 than `minRegion` (20) points is dropped as noise. `largestRegion()` returns the biggest surviving region as the brush.

-**A canvas that persists.** Rather than track a single centroid, the program stamps every pixel of that largest region — in blue — into a separate `painting` layer, an ARGB `BufferedImage` that accumulates across frames.
+Rather than track a single centroid, the program stamps every pixel of that largest region, in blue, into a separate `painting` layer, an ARGB `BufferedImage` that accumulates across frames.
 The live camera feed refreshes underneath, so the drawing stays put as the hand moves, and a keypress switches the display among the raw webcam, the regions recolored at random, and the painting alone.